How Can Society Influences Health?

 Relative poverty means being much poorer than most people in society and is often defined as living on less than 60% of the national median income.
 It denies people access to decent housing, education, transport and other factors vital to full participation in life.
 Being excluded from the life of society and treated as less than equal leads to worse health and greater risks of premature death.
 The stresses of living in poverty are particularly harmful during pregnancy, to babies, children and old people.
 In some countries, as much as one quarter of the total population – and a higher proportion of children– live in relative poverty

 In general, having a job is better for health than having no job.
-But the social organization of work, management styles and social relationships in the workplace all matter for health.
+But the social organisation of work, management styles and social relationships in the workplace all matter for health.
 Evidence shows that stress at work plays an important role in contributing to the large social status differences in health, sickness absence and premature death.
 Several European workplace studies show that health suffers when people have little opportunity to use their skills and low decision-making authority.

 Having little control over one’s work is particularly strongly related to an increased risk of low back pain, sickness absence and cardiovascular disease.
 These risks have been found to be independent of the psychological characteristics of the people studied.
 In short, they seem to be related to the work environment.
 Studies have also examined the role of work demands.
 Some show an interaction between demands and control.
 Jobs with both high demand and low control carry special risk.
 Some evidence indicates that social support in the workplace may be protective.